buelowp/qtlifx/README.md

 ## NOTES

-* The LIFX API is little endian (LE) or network byte order.
-This library currently assumes a LE CPU.
-* This library will not work on RPi or BE CPU for the above assumption.
-There is a plan to fix for all endianness, just not today.
+* It does work on the Pi just fine, I'm using it that way now
 * The API is still very early in development.
 It works for me, I don't know that it will work for anyone else ATM.
 I'll publish a release when I think it's ready.
 * This is a LAN library, and only works when local to the bulbs.
 It cannot be used outside the home network the bulbs are on.
 * This library does not support zones or tiles yet.
 That may come in the future, but for now, I don't have any to test against.